divinecuration/divinecuration.github.io/_posts/2020-07-10-benjamin-decay.md

 _>> invisibilia_

-That which remains socially embedded is rendered invisible in a world that registers only what has been abstracted for reproduction, that which has been placed in a frame.
-The framing operation—always a technical operation—is just that which de-embeds an object, an event, a message, or a person.
+That which remains socially embedded is rendered invisible in a world that registers only what has been abstracted for reproduction---that which has been placed in a frame.
+The framing operation is that which de-embeds an object, an event, a message, or a person.
 It is a violent foregrounding which translates particularity into the abstract universality of a media space.
 This is always a threefold process:

 1. The decomposition of a complex particular into heterogeneous parts.
 2. A selective and exclusionary mapping of parts into a new medium which homogenises them under a common characteristic.